Scarabaeus1031/NEXAH/ENGINE/analysis/field_decomposition/README.md

 - running the scripts
 - inspecting the visuals
-- reading patterns across layers
+- comparing layers

-Understanding comes from:
+Understanding emerges from:

 > reading the field — not just observing trajectories